RockitBootcamp/Student-Resources/PHP/10 OOP II/Exercise-HTML Objects.md

 ## Challenge #4: Create subclasses of Input for different input types: radio, checkbox, password, email, etc...
 While all of these inputs are created with an "input" tag, some of them behave similarly and some of them don't.
 Create some InputTag subclasses to take into account these similarities and differences.

+## Challenge #5: Update the HtmlElement class to handle the class and id attributes

+## Challenge #6: Keep going...